lamastex/computational-statistical-experiments/matlab/csebook/README.md

 Probability Theory I, Uppsala University, Fall 2019
 ========================================

-Raazesh Sainudiin* and Dominic Lee†,
+**Raazesh Sainudiin∗, Dominic Lee† and Michael Nussbaum•**,

-∗Laboratory for Mathematical Statistical Experiments, Uppsala Centre, and

-∗Department of Mathematics, Uppsala University, Uppsala, Sweden
+∗Laboratory for Mathematical Statistical Experiments, Uppsala Centre, and ∗Department of Mathematics, Uppsala University, Uppsala, Sweden

 †School of Mathematics and Statistics, University of Canterbury, Christchurch, New Zealand

+•Department of Mathematics, Cornell University, Ithaca, New York, USA

-Version Date: October 14, 2019
+Version Date: January 7, 2020
 CC 2007–2019 Raazesh Sainudiin.
-CC 2008–2013 Dominic Lee.
+CC 2008–2019 Dominic Lee.
+CC 2010–2019 Michael Nussbaum

 This work is licensed under the Creative Commons Attribution-Noncommercial-Share Alike 4.0 International License.
 To view a copy of this license, visit